Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 Developing a new Matter application most likely starts with the Matter SDK.

-To start developing a Matter Application for the OPTIGA™ Trust M MTR together with PSoC6, see the [CHIP Matter SDK Repository](https://github.com/project-chip/connectedhomeip/tree/master/examples/lock-app/infineon/psoc6).
+To start developing a Matter Application for the OPTIGA™ Trust M MTR together with PSOC™ 6, see the [CHIP Matter SDK Repository](https://github.com/project-chip/connectedhomeip/tree/master/examples/lock-app/infineon/psoc6).

 ## Support material